 As a voiceover artist for many years I had initially dismissed YouTube as a platform that could ever seriously rival traditional TV.
+I had never considered working as a narrator for YouTube videos.
 How wrong I was!
 Personally I probably watch as many hours of YouTube each week as I do TV or on-demand channels.

-Ok so there’s a load of rubbish on YouTube and you need to wade through it but the helpful algorithm will hopefully guide you and create for you, your own personalised collection of never-ending content.
+Ok so there’s a load of rubbish on the platform and you need to wade through it but the helpful algorithm will hopefully guide you and create for you, your own personalised collection of never-ending content.

 Documentaries on YouTube